State of health care in the homeless population

 People experiencing homelessness suffer disproportionately from poor health.
 The following facts illustrate the dire status of health within the homeless population.

-Homelessness and poor health outcomes are linked in the following ways:
+Homelessness and poor health are linked in the following ways:

 - A health crisis often precipitates an episode of homelessness.